-In previous years the trust board has rigorously monitored the performance of its schools using a regularly updated dashboard reporting system.
-The board also set a number of Key Performance Indicators (KPIs), focusing largely on pupil performance against previous years and the national average.
-These KPIs have underpinned the performance reviews of the headteachers and executive headteacher, and headline performance data has been included in previous annual reports.
+Historically, the trust board has rigorously monitored the performance of its schools using a regularly updated dashboard reporting system.
+The board has also previously set a number of Key Performance Indicators (KPIs), focusing largely on:

+pupil attainment and progress, against previous years and the national average Ofsted inspection outcomes.

+These KPIs have underpinned the performance reviews of the headteachers and CEO, and headline performance data has been included in previous annual reports.

-For the 2019-20 academic year, schools have not been able to report in the same way, due to the covid-19 pandemic and its impact on schools and summative data.
-This year's annual report will therefore be quite different to previous years, however there are key aspects of performance that can be highlighted.
+In the 2020 21 academic year (as in the 2019 20 academic year), the schools were not able to report in the same way due to the covid 19 pandemic and its impact on schools and summative data.
+There were no national assessments and none of the schools in the trust received Ofsted inspections.
+However, there are still key aspects of performance that can be highlighted.